 Not only are multiple channels and platforms available to the marketer but deciding on tactics such as whether to push or pull content comes into play.
 Push content takes the product directly to the consumer via whatever means, ensuring your product is present at the point of purchase.
 This relies on supply chain management to ensure product is visible in market, packaging decisions, point of sale displays.
 Pull content is getting the customer to come to you, via advertising and direct marketing, word-of-mouth referrals, CRM, and sales promotions or discounts.
 In all cases, consumers must take some sort of action to connect with the brand.
 Integrated marketing uses a combination of push and pull to attract customers on their own terms and in whichever way is most comfortable for them.

 At Clever Samurai we’ve executed many integrated marketing campaigns, using the full spectrum of marketing and communications tools available.
 A recent client, Minus Forty, wanted a brand refresh and a 21st century logo redesign to attract attention to their award-winning product line of refrigerated merchandisers.
 Clever Samurai designed a new website, got their branded content in popular trade publications and placed thought leadership articles in front of decision makers.
-Minus Forty also needed assistance in recruiting employees in a tight labour market where they had little brand awareness.
-Clever Samurai assisted with a communications plan that leveraged geography, the skilled labour supply, and the potential to hire from the pool of newly arrived immigrants that have settled in neighbouring towns.

 The end result has been remarkable: better branding, a more effective and customer-centric website, thought leadership positioning in the industry and a robust employee outreach program to secure workers in a tight labour market.

 Partnering with an agency like Clever Samurai gets you expertise in a number of areas – from website design to branding and communications strategy.
 We can also bring our sister company, 360Leads, to the table, to help out with lead generation as well.
 No matter how big or small your challenges are, we can combine forces to meet your requirements and provide an integrated marketing solution that solves whatever issues you might have.
-Call us today, so we can outline our services and how we can help.